Laravel-Lang/translations-template/README.md

 2. Replace `your/namespace`with package namespace.
 For example, `laravel-lang/translations-template`.
 3. Replace `YourNamespace\Translations` with your PSR package namespace.
 4. Replace `Extended Lang Translations Template` with your package title.
+5. Replace `<username>` with your name or name of your comany.
-5. Update tests.
+6. Update tests.
-6. Remove this block.
+7. Remove this block.

 ## Installation